Google Pixel 3 Users Report Possible RAM And Camera Issues Following Device’s Release

 The Google Pixel 3 and Pixel 3 XL were released in the U.S. on Thursday, and in the two days since then, more and more users have been registering complaints about the device, including several who claim that the device has a hard time running multiple apps at the same time.

 According to a report from Android Police, the Pixel 3 and 3 XL appear to be unable to run “more than a few apps at a time,” a problem that might be related to the fact that the devices ship with only 4GB of RAM at a time when 6GB to 8GB RAM is considered the optimum amount of memory for a high-end phone.
-Based on the publication’s tests, some apps tend to quit while more than three to four apps are open simultaneously, with taking a photo apparently an intense enough task to force Spotify to quit while playing music.
+Based on the publication’s tests, some apps tend to quit when more than three or four apps are open simultaneously, with taking a photo apparently an intense enough task to force Spotify to quit while playing music.
 Android Police also pointed out how many users took to Reddit, Twitter, and the site’s own forums to complain about similar issues.

 The memory allocation issues appear to date back to a few days prior to the Google Pixel 3 and 3 XL’s U.S. release.
 As noted by Android Police, an advance review from Android Central’s Daniel Bader revealed that music and podcast apps would close in the middle of playback and that some photos he took did not get saved afterward.
 The former bug was also experienced by Marques Brownlee, who demonstrated on YouTube how using the camera app could kill a music app in the background.